- Test and validate both natural language responses and SQL query results directly within the chat interface.

 The Editor tab offers detailed data visualization configuration:- Chart Type Selection: Use the dropdown menu to choose the desired visual representation. (e.g., “Line chart”)

-- Chart/Table Configuration: Drag-and-drop data columns to include in the chart, in this example, a Line Chart with X and Y Axes (e.g., “Region” for categorization, “Total Revenue SUM” for aggregation).
+- Chart/Table Configuration: Drag-and-drop data columns to include in the chart.
+In this example, a Line Chart with X and Y Axes is used (e.g., “Region” for categorization, “Total Revenue SUM” for aggregation).

 - Data Filtering: Apply specific criteria (e.g., “Stage Label: Closed Won”) for precise data segmentation.